simonmichael/hledger/hledger/Hledger/Cli/Commands/Check.md

 - **assertions** - all [balance assertions] in the journal are passing.
   Balance assertions are like canaries in your journal, they catch many problems.
-  This check sometimes gets in the way, eg when troubleshooting bookkeeping errors, or parsing a journal fragment; you can disable it temporarily with `-I`/`--ignore-assertions`.
+  They can get in the way sometimes; you can disable them temporarily with `-I`/`--ignore-assertions` (unless overridden with `-s`/`--strict` or `hledger check assertions`).

 ### Strict checks

 These additional checks are performed by any command when the `-s`/`--strict` flag is used ([strict mode]).
+Strict mode always enables the balance assertions check, also.
-They provide extra error-catching power when you are serious about keeping your data clean and free of typos:
+These provide extra error-catching power when you are serious about keeping your data clean and free of typos:

 - **balanced** - like `autobalanced`, but in [conversion transactions](#recording-costs),
   costs must be written explicitly.
 This ensures some redundancy in the entry, which helps prevent typos.